semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Fixed

-* Fixed issue where Semgrep Code findings marked as **fixed** can be triaged via the rule group.
-If the rule is fixed, the triage status cannot be changed back to **ignored**.
+* Fixed issue where Semgrep Code findings marked as **fixed** can be triaged through the rule group.
+Once a finding is fixed, its triage status cannot be changed back to **ignored**.
   <!--FIND-1453-->
 * Fixed issue where the rule information card and the rule preview are missing